 - Are DR cells primed for cell death?

 The lab is testing the hypothesis that receptor tyrosine kinases mediate yes-associated protein (YAP) tyrosine phosphorylation by Src family kinases.

 - How does fibroblast growth factor receptor (FGFR2) signaling lead to YAP nuclear translocation (activation) and subsequent FGFR expression?

 - Can a specific threshold be defined for the percentage and intensity of YAP nuclear staining that would serve as a biomarker for response to FGFR-directed therapy?

-- Is targeted FGFR inhibition effective in patients without receptor fusions but who have activation of YAP?
+- Is targeted FGFR inhibition effective in patients who lack receptor fusions but have activation of YAP?

-A team in Dr. Gore's lab is studying the mechanisms that govern the development of nonalcoholic steatohepatitis (NASH), specifically, how cell-to-cell communication influences disease progression.
+A group in Dr. Gore's lab is studying the mechanisms that govern the development of nonalcoholic steatohepatitis (NASH), specifically, how cell-to-cell communication influences disease progression.